Stralsund–Rostock railway: 1990–2010

 After Die Wende in 1989, many sidings and stations were closed and later partly dismantled (such as Rostock freight yard).
 The sidings for the military trains of the National People’s Army were no longer needed and have been completely dismantled, the stations of Schwarzenpfost, Altheide, Langenhanshagen, Starkov and Pantelitz have not been served since 1996.
 In addition the last local freight train operated in 1996.

 In 1999, the section between Ribnitz-Damgarten West and Stralsund was completely renovated.
 The appearance of the stations on the track changed greatly.
 The signal boxes were replaced by a new electronic interlocking in Velgast.
 Consequently, all signal boxes that were no longer needed and freight sidings were demolished and the interlocking equipment that was housed in the old station buildings was removed.
 The remaining buildings are largely empty, and have been secured against unauthorised entry.
 The closed stations were completely demolished in the course of the renovation.
 But, after the renovation of the track, a new station was opened in Stralsund Grünhufe.

 The redevelopment of the remainder of the section between Rostock and Ribnitz-Damgarten West was begun, but has been repeatedly deferred.
 As a result, almost all of the line on this section has not been upgraded.
-All stations are still manned and the line is protected by signals controlled by relay interlocking at local signal boxes.
+All stations are still staffed and the line is protected by signals controlled by relay interlocking at local signal boxes.
 During the line upgrade, the track in the section between Rostock and Ribnitz–Damgarten West was to be doubled because of the current high train density.
 A second track was also planned on the Velgast–Stralsund section.
 All culverts and bridges were already designed for a second track in 1999.
 After the outcome of the review of the demand plan for federal railway infrastructure of 11 November 2010, it was decided not to pursue the project because of its unfavourable benefit-cost ratio.